2013 Aquatic Macrophyte Ecotoxicology Group Annual Report

 Welcome to the SETAC Global Plants Advisory Group (Plants AG).
 This group was formerly called the Aquatic Macrophyte Ecotoxicology Group (AMEG), which was originally established as a global SETAC Advisory Group in 2009.
 This change was primarily in response to identified needs in the field of terrestrial plant ecotoxicology and terrestrial plant risk assessment.

-The SETAC Advisory Group AMEG (Aquatic Macrophyte Ecotoxicology Group) was established in June 2009 to provide guidance on all aspects of aquatic macrophyte testing in the laboratory and field as well as the use of macrophyte data in the risk assessment of chemicals.
-This group accomplishes these goals by serving as a forum for communication, co-operation, scientific discussion and collaboration between scientists in academia, business and government.
+The SETAC Plants AG provides a scientific basis for, as well as scientific guidance in all aspects of aquatic macrophyte and terrestrial plant testing in the laboratory and field; aquatic macrophyte and terrestrial plant risk assessment methodologies; and aquatic macrophyte and terrestrial plant ecotoxicology and ecology, for the benefit of the overall risk assessment of chemicals.
+This group provides a forum for communication, cooperation, scientific discussion and collaboration among scientists in academia, business and government.

 For more information?

-More information about AMEG can be found on the other pages of this website ("Group Pages") or by contacting the chair Gertie Arts (Gertie.Arts@wur.nl) or the co-chair Mark Hanson (firstname.lastname@example.org).
+More information about the Plants AG can be found on the other pages of this website ("Group Pages"), or by contacting the chair Gertie Arts (Gertie.Arts@wur.nl) or the co-chair Mark Hanson (firstname.lastname@example.org).